Netronome/nic-firmware/README.rst

 and `IPsec <https://en.wikipedia.org/wiki/IPsec>`_ offloads) and Flower (`OVS TC
 <https://www.netdevconf.org/2.2/papers/horman-tcflower-talk.pdf>`_
-offload) plugins are rendered as planned within the existing architecture, but not yet implemented.
+offload) plugins are rendered as planned within the CoreNIC architecture, but not yet available.

 Detailed design documentation is a `work in progress
 <https://github.com/Netronome/nic-firmware/tree/master/docs/design>`_.
 The